candi-date-xyz/candi-date/README.md

 # Welcome to 𝒞andꭵ-𝔇⍺𝑡𝑒 Crypto-Mint-Contract & Coin-Op Game Co.

 Candi-Date (𝒞andy-𝔇⍺𝑡𝑒) "🍭" is a Coin-Operated Blockchain Web3 "gamified experience" to assist engineers find permanent or casual employment.
-The project hopes to make the process of becoming employed a bit sweeter and certainly less sour.
+The project hopes to make the process of becoming employed a bit sweeter or at least less sour.

 𝒞andꭵ-𝔇⍺𝑡𝑒's approach to cognitive-software agent assisted - asynchronous global job-search is well suited toward technically advanced (STEM) job roles such as engineers and scientists.
 These neuro-diverse persons often have diverse specialized  requirements and complex evaluation criteria (skills/tech-stack, job location, language, hours, commute, perks, etc.)